 The Gridlock design that wraps around this coat helps things dry up fast and breathe when you need it.
 When you need the extra warmth, you can fully zip up this layer and get cosy underneath the oversized hood and wind blocker that stretches from neck to cheek.

 As one of Patagonia’s most versatile pieces, this air zip can be worn every day from October to April.
+Like the Air Zip Neck, the team loved the hooded version of this top too.

 - Type – Mid